tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

   </figcaption>
 </figure>

-## Shouldn't everybody be building for the web, then?
+## Shouldn't everybody be building for the Web, then?

-Given the examples of Photoshop, VS Code, and Twitter, that show that it is indeed possible to build amazing applications on the web, and given the web's super powers of linkability and universality, two research questions come up:
+Given the examples of Photoshop, VS Code, and Twitter, that show that it is indeed possible to build amazing applications on the Web, and given the Web's super powers of linkability and universality, two research questions come up:

 - <span id="research-question-1">Research question ①:</span>